benpollarduk/NetAF/README.md

 Custom commands can be added to games without the need to extend the existing interpretation.

 ### Interpretation
-BP.AdventureFramework provides classes for handling interpretation of input.
-Interpretation is extensible with the ability for custom interpreters to be added outside of the core BP.AdventureFramework library.
+NetAF provides classes for handling interpretation of input.
+Interpretation is extensible with the ability for custom interpreters to be added outside of the core NetAF library.

 ### Conversations
 Conversations can be held between the player and a NPC.
 Conversations support multiple lines of dialogue and responses.